tomknig/ethereum-batch-deposit/README.md

 ## Deployment

-To deploy the contracts to a network, follow the network specific instructions below.
+Follow the network-specific instructions below to deploy the contracts to a network.

 ### Localnet